hujhax/austin-improv-wiki/Christopher 'Ceej' Allen.md

 **Christopher "Ceej" Allen** is an Austin improviser.
 He is currently a member of the troupes [[Confidence Men]], [[Franz & Dave]], and [[My Best Fiend]].

-Allen generally goes by "Ceej," a diminutive of his initials, C.J.
+"Ceej" is a diminutive of Allen's first two initials, C.J.